 According to a recent J.D.
 Power report approximately 20.8 percent of electric vehicle (EV) users encountered charging disruptions or equipment issues while charging their electric vehicles, some of the issues that faced included station connectivity, internal station faults or errors, charging connector or cable issues, credit card reader and display issues as highlighted in the chart below:

-EV charger cable pliability issues can be solved in the first process of choosing the right EV charging cable and the best EV home charger, the key lies in unlocking the secret of EV charger cable pliability.
+EV charger cable pliability issues can be solved by first choosing the right EV charging cable and the best EV home charger.
+The key lies in unlocking the secret of EV charger cable pliability.

 We’ll delve into the science of pliability, exploring how materials, temperatures, and even cable length can impact your charging experience.
 We’ll equip you with the knowledge to choose the right EV charging cable and EV charger cable for your climate, whether braving sub-zero chills or scorching summer heat.